PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 keys, such as signed NSEC3 records for empty non-terminals.
 The zone is not required to be rectified on the master.

-Signatures and Hashing is similar as described in :ref:`dnssec-online-signing`.
+The signing and hashing algorithms are described in :ref:`dnssec-online-signing`.

 .. _dnssec-modes-bind-mode: